Variance-Aware Estimation of Kernel Mean Embedding

-We first let $k$ be a characteristic TI kernel defined by the positive definite function $\psi$.
-The expression of $\widehat{v}$ can be simplified as

-Since the kernel is characteristic, $\psi$ cannot be a constant function, i.e. $\Delta \psi > 0$.
-Under our assumptions, we introduce a function involving $\widehat{v}$ and $\Delta \psi$ that is weak self-boundedness and has the bounded differences property. \begin{lemma} Let $\psi$ define a characteristic TI kernel.
+Since the kernel is characteristic, $\psi$ cannot be a constant function, that is $\Delta \psi > 0$.
+Under our assumptions, we introduce a function involving $\widehat{v}$ and $\Delta \psi$ that is weakly self-bounded and has the bounded differences property. \begin{lemma} Let $\psi$ define a characteristic TI kernel.
 The function

 is weakly $(2,0)$-self-bounding and has bounded differences in the sense of Definition~\ref{definition:weakly-self-bounding-and-bounded-differences-function}. \end{lemma} This property leads to concentration of $\sqrt{\widehat{v}}$ around $\sqrt{v}$. \begin{lemma} For $b \in \set{-1,1}$, with probability at least $1- \delta$,